kushal-jk/localrepo/README.md

-#this is my file from local to git repo
+# This is my file from local to git repo